v0id-user/qaddam/README.md

 - Software developers and engineers looking for new opportunities
 - Technical professionals who want AI-powered job search automation
 - Developers who prefer open-source, transparent solutions
-- Engineers tired of manually checking multiple job platforms

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Convex, and more.

 ## Features